-Is there anything else I should know or tell my friends?
+Is there anything else I should know or pass along?

 It doesn't have to be you who's struggling.
 A listener can help if you have a loved one who you fear might hurt himself, and you're not sure what to do.
 If you have a friend who seems ready to take his or her own life, take advantage of the hotline.
 Maybe the person on the other end of the line can help you intervene in helpful ways.

-There are also specialty listeners available, meaning people who are bilingual or specialize in LGBT issues.
+There are also specialty listeners available, meaning people who are bilingual or specialize in LGBTQ+ issues.
 Texting for the deaf is an option, as well.

 When it comes to suicide, Samarian reiterated that this is a real and very serious problem.

 “It’s not easy to fix, but it’s easy to step in and give the person a chance to think about it,” he said.
 “Having that connection with another human can get (someone) through that minute or hour and get them off the edge -- and remind them that this too will pass.”